-Whether Calor or Mains gas, it is a legal requirement for holiday cottage owners to obtain a 'Landlord Gas Safety Certificate' carried out by a Gas Safe engineer annually, we would recommend Dempsey Heating - email them.
+Whether Calor or Mains gas, it is a legal requirement for holiday cottage owners to obtain a 'Landlord Gas Safety Certificate' carried out by a Gas Safe engineer annually.

 Make sure all flues and chimneys are swept at least annually and keep the receipt or certificate.
 Visually check the condition of log burner flue seals and arrange for repairs of you feel they may need resealing.
 An air vent in an external wall in the same room as the log burner should be in place, and a carbon monoxide alarm as mentioned above.
 If you intend letting your property to families we would suggest that you supply a fire guard to open fires and log burners.

-Landlord Direct will help you write a fire risk assessment for your holiday let if it is a standard holiday cottage this should be a straight forward matter. email@example.com
+Landlord Direct will write a fire risk assessment for our holiday let managed clients if it is a standard holiday cottage this should be a straight forward matter. email@example.com